giopolykra/giopolykra.github.io/skills.md

 ---
 layout: page
 title: Skills
-subtitle: What I am good at...
+subtitle: What I am good at
 ---

 I have advanced problem solving and data analysid skills with a strong background in computational sciences, theoretical physics, and quantum computing.

+I can and enjoy the process of learning new skills quickly.